 Question Submitted Anonymously

-Answered by Rachel Dougherty
+Answered by RV Dougherty

 Before we get into it, I want us to take a deep breath.
 Allegations of abuse are a lot to hold in your heart and mind.
 I know because I’ve navigated unhealthy relationships and supported by friends as they wrestle with their own histories of abuse.
 I’m writing from personal experience that’s taught me I cannot care for others without also prioritizing my own care.
 Please remember to center your well-being in addition to your son’s as you navigate these conversations.
 If you need a break, take a minute.